-These boats were used on the shores of the Bristol Channel, where the tides go out a great distance, exposing mud flats.
+The Flatner was used on the shores of the Bristol Channel, where the tides go out a great distance, exposing mud flats.
 A flatner is a double ended, flat bottomed boat with no keel designed to navigate such waters.
 Fishermen would go out when the flats were submerged but try to follow the channels running through the mud to minimise the chance of getting stranded as the tide ebbed.